Nevada residency for nomads: benefits and requirements

 • Minimal residency requirements: you only need to stay one night every five years.

-• South Dakota is the only state with no income tax.
-You can register your vehicle online without ever driving it to the state or having the VIN inspected by a member of law enforcement.
+• South Dakota is the only state with no income tax where you can register your vehicle online without ever driving it to the state or having the VIN inspected by a member of law enforcement.

 • Lower sales tax rate compared to Florida, reducing the cost of purchases.